Chart Color Schemes

 Hampton Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 36 projects likely to impact the area.
-Notable ones include Hampton Park Food Market Redevelopment, Hampton Park Central Development Plan and Community Precinct Master Plan, Thompsons Road Level Crossing Removal, and Hampton Park Hill Development Plan.
-The following list details those most relevant.
+The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 36 such projects that could potentially impact this area.
+Notable among these are the redevelopment of Hampton Park Food Market, the Hampton Park Central Development Plan and Community Precinct Master Plan, the removal of Thompsons Road Level Crossing, and the Hampton Park Hill Development Plan.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.